 Now I'm making over six figures . . . just by blogging!

 ALL of my income is from blogging – no trust funds here, ha!
 I make money a lot of different ways (I'll go into that in a future post), but ad revenue is a big one.
 But before you can start making money blogging via ad revenue, you need a blog!

 So where do you start?
 Well, I recommend that you start your blog on WordPress.org.
 All of my sites are on WordPress, and I use it because I have a lot of freedom and the most options to customize my blogs.
 I LOVE WordPress!
 WordPress is a platform that requires a web host – someone to store your blog information.
 This requires a small cost per month, but it is SO worth it in the long run!

-The first two steps you need to take are selecting a domain name and then choosing a web host.
+The first two steps you need to take to start a blog are selecting a domain name and then choosing a web host.

 Select a Domain Name

-This is the part that most people struggle with in my experience!
+This is the part in starting in a blog that most people struggle with in my experience!
 If you have NO ideas, I always recommend brainstorming with friends and/or family that know you best.
 Tell them what you are interested in doing and have a brainstorming session with pizza and beverages.
-It’s actually pretty fun!
+It's actually pretty fun!
 Another option: use one of the generators below to help you.

 Once you've selected a domain name, you'll need to register it so that the word knows it's yours.
 I always register my domain names at GoDaddy.
 Simply create an account, search for your domain name, and then purchase it.
 I'd go with less than 5 years at the beginning to make sure that you love blogging and are going to continue with it.
 You can always extend it later!

 There are a lot of web hosting companies out there, but for a WordPress site, Bluehost should be at the top of your list.
 Bluehost is the only hosting service officially recommended by WordPress and has been the number-one recommended hosting service for their platform for almost 10 years.
 Here are some reasons to choose Bluehost: